Pedestrian and Bicyclist Classification Using Deep Learning

 Specify the optimization solver and the hyperparameters to train the CNN using

 trainingOptions.
 This example uses the ADAM optimizer and a mini-batch size of 128.
 Train the network using either a CPU or GPU.
-Using a GPU requires Parallel Computing Toolbox™ and a CUDA® enabled NVIDIA® GPU with compute capability 3.0 or higher.
+Using a GPU requires Parallel Computing Toolbox™.
+To see which GPUs are supported, see GPU Support by Release (Parallel Computing Toolbox).
 For information on other parameters, see

 options = trainingOptions('adam', ...
 'ExecutionEnvironment','gpu',...
 'MiniBatchSize',128, ...
 'MaxEpochs',30, ...
 'InitialLearnRate',1e-2, ...
 'LearnRateSchedule','piecewise', ...
 'LearnRateDropFactor',0.1, ...
 'LearnRateDropPeriod',10, ...
 'Shuffle','every-epoch', ...
 'Verbose',false, ...
 'Plots','training-progress');

 Load the data set without car noise and use the helper function